rbmanez/TTA-JavaScript-Projects/README.md

 # TTA JavaScript Project

-## Pizza Ordering Menu Project
+## Pizza Ordering Menu
-The Pizza Ordering Menu Project is a JavaScript project that calculates the final pizza price based on selections.
+This is a JavaScript project that calculates the final pizza price based on selections.
 I used pure CSS to implement a mobile first responsive design.

 [Click here to see the code.](https://github.com/rbmanez/TTA-JavaScript-Projects/tree/master/js-pizza-project-solution)